Championship Spotlight: Soon 2 B Champ

 Regular-season title: Jason

-League champion: Joe (defeated Scott)
+League champion: Joe (defeated Jason)

 Third place: David (defeated Pat)